dannydb/rhc-tech/_posts/2013-08-25-soundchecking-the-band.markdown

 categories: audio
 ---

 Before we get started with our soundcheck, let's reset the board to our default settings.
-Do this by tapping <span class="btn btn-primary btn-xs">view</span>, scrolling to "RHC Default" and selecting "load."
+Do this by tapping <span class="btn btn-primary btn-xs">view</span>, scrolling to "RHC Default" and pressing <span class="btn btn-primary btn-xs">load</span>.

-Now that our standard inputs, monitor mixes and output routing are recalled we can move on to sound-checking the band once everyone is in place.
+Now that our standard inputs, monitor mixes and output routing are recalled, we can move on to sound-checking the band once everyone is in place.

 The basic process to check a single channel looks like this: